 Tibetan Tea Xiao Bing Zang Cha (雅安小饼藏茶) is a traditional dark tea from Ya’an in Sichuan Province of China.
 This region has a long history of producing compressed tea that has for generations been a traditional health tonic, drunk as butter tea.
-It has also been traded and used as currency.
-Often Tibetan tea comes pressed into bricks (we sell a 250g brick version as well) but these come in convenient small cakes that are around 7-9g in weight.
-Our 10g sample packs have one cake per pouch, while full-sized 50g packs on average of 7-8 cakes.
+It has also been traded and used as currency, hence the sometimes used ‘coin tea’ name.
+Often Tibetan tea comes pressed into bricks (we sell a 250g brick version as well) but these come in convenient small cakes that are around 7-10g in weight.
+Our 10g sample packs have one cake per pouch, while full-sized 50g packs on average of 5-8 cakes.
 This tea has a smooth and warming flavour with a satisfying and warming character.
 The current batch is from 2017.

 Tibetan Tea is known as Zang Cha or Cang Cha in Chinese (藏茶) and it is a type of dark tea.
 In Chinese, dark tea is called hei cha (黑茶), which literally translates as black tea; this refers to the various post-fermented teas that encompass Pu-erh, Liu Bao, Fu Zhuan, etc. Confusingly, what is called in the West as black tea in Chinese is called hong cha (红茶), literally translating as red tea.
 We follow the usual and most commonly accepted nomenclature in English by referring to hong cha as black tea and to hei cha as dark tea.
 When we are talking about specific dark teas, we follow the provenance, so dark tea from Yunnan is Pu-erh, from Hunan – Fu Zhuan, from Guangxi – Liu Bao and from Sichuan – Zang Cha.